hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

     + multiple tabs opened on the same WebApp (same domain)
     + multiple apps running "out of traditional browser" (game console, windows desktop, etc.)

-+ key-value pairs
++ Key-value pairs
-  + IndexedDB storing key=value pairs
+  + IndexedDB storing key-value pairs
   + values: complex objects (think of JSON objects)
   + keys: properties of the objects
   + creating indexes w/ any property of the objects for faster searching and ordering results